Learning Fourier series with parametrized quantum circuits: Results

 \subsection{Layered ansätze}

 Because we know that $nL = d$ is necessary to enable $d+1$ Fourier coefficients (including $c_0$), we start with analyzing the impact of different combinations of qubits and layers.
-For degree $12$ functions, for example, we can use the following ans\"atze: ($12$ qubits, $1$ layer), $(6,2)$, $(4,3)$, $(3,4)$, $(2,6)$ and $(1,12)$.
-If we choose layered architectures with simple, linear entanglement structure and parametrized single-qubit gates $R_YR_Z$, we can vary the amount of entanglement layers as well as the entanglement gates.
+For degree $12$ functions, for example, we can use the following ans\"atze: ($12$ qubits, $1$ layer), $(6,2)$, $(4,3)$, $(3,4)$, $(2,6)$, and $(1,12)$.
+If we choose layered architectures with simple, linear entanglement structure and parametrized single-qubit gates $R_YR_Z$, then we can vary the amount of entanglement layers as well as the entanglement gates.
 A summary of this comparison is depicted in Fig.~\ref{fig:loss_degree12_entgates}.
-The learning capability is plotted with the $95\%$ confidence interval for each architecture and the $5\%$ absolute error baseline is drawn in grey.
-Firstly, we see that ans\"atze with $l\lesssim q$ have the best learning capability $\mu_{12}$, while ans\"atze with $l=d$ or $n=d$ show a poor learning capability $\mu_{12}$ with values of $0.1\geq \mu_{12} \geq 0.01$.
-In principal, barren plateaus could result in worse learning capabilities for ans\"atze with large $n$.
-For small $n$, increasing the amount of layers $L$ does not lead to an exponential decay of the gradients variances (cf. \cite{McClean2018}).
-Thus, barren plateaus fail to explain the fact that ans\"atze with $4$ qubits perform consistently better than ans\"atze with less qubits.
-Numerical simulations in App.~\ref{barren} confirm this reasoning and explain it in more detail.
+The learning capability is plotted with the $95\%$ confidence interval for each architecture and the $5\%$ absolute error baseline is drawn in gray.
+First, we see that ans\"atze with $L\lesssim n$ have the best learning capability $\mu_{12}$, while ans\"atze with $L=d$ or $n=d$ show a poor learning capability $\mu_{12}$ with values of $0.1\geq \mu_{12} \geq 0.01$.

+In principle, barren plateaus could result in worse learning capabilities for ans\"atze with large $n$ because, as can be seen in Fig.~3 in Ref.~\cite{McClean2018}, varying the number of qubits between $1$ and $12$ reduces the variance of the gradients from $10^{-1}$ to $10^{-4}$, indicating a relatively strong decline.
+However, as can be seen in Fig.~4 in Ref.~\cite{McClean2018}, the variance of the gradients declines much less when varying the layers, especially for a small number of qubits (roughly $n<10$).
+From that figure, we would not expect to have vanishing gradients in our cases $(1, 12)$ and $(2,6)$.
+Hence, barren plateaus fail to explain the fact that ans\"atze with four qubits perform consistently better than ans\"atze with fewer qubits.
+Numerical simulations which are explained in more detail in Appendix~\ref{barren} confirm the conclusion that we draw from the figures in Ref.~\cite{McClean2018} regarding the barren plateaus for the PQCs that we consider.

-Secondly, we find that $\CAN$ gates with $2$ entanglement layers perform slightly better than $\CRX$ with $3$ entanglement layers and $\CNOT$ gates are not able to achieve reasonable results with $2$ entanglement layers.
+Second, we find that $\CAN$ gates with two entanglement layers perform slightly better than $\CRX$ with three entanglement layers and $\CNOT$ gates are not able to achieve reasonable results with two entanglement layers.
 However, due to the structure of the $\CAN$ gates, the corresponding architectures need more two-qubit gates despite having less entanglement layers (see Tab.~\ref{tab:parameter_count_WSW_d12} in Appendix~\ref{Appendix_plots}).